jeremiecoullon/SGMCMCJax/README.md

 The target audience for this library is researchers and practitioners: simply plug in your JAX model and easily obtain samples.

+Note that this library is still in its early stages so expect the API to change a bit.

 ## Example usage

 We show the basic usage with the following example of estimating the mean of a D-dimensional Gaussian from data using a Gaussian prior.